Blair Murray

-Blair Murray (born 9 October 2001) is a professional rugby union player who plays for United Rugby Championship side Scarlets and the Wales national rugby union team.
+Blair Murray (born 9 October 2001) is a Welsh professional rugby union player who plays for United Rugby Championship side Scarlets and the Wales national rugby union team.

 Early life

 From Hāwera, Murray attended New Plymouth Boys' High School and played for New Zealand Schools.
 He played for Southern Rugby Club.

 Club career

 Canterbury

 He is capable of playing at fly-half or across the back line at wing or full-back.
 Between 2021 and 2023, he played for Canterbury in the National Provincial Championship.

 Scarlets

 He signed for Welsh side Scarlets of the United Rugby Championship in June 2024.
 Murray made his debut for the Scarlets on 7 September 2024 in a pre-season friendly against Leicester Tigers.
 His competitive debut came on 21 September, in the opening round against Benetton, nearly scoring on his first appearance.
 His first try came on 18 October 2024, in a win over the Bulls, and scored again the following week against Zebre Parma.

 In his first season with the Scarlets, Murray was named as the players’ player of the season during the end of season awards.
 He was also named in the United Rugby Championship Elite XV and was named the Welsh Rugby Writers' young player of the year.